 A Living Will allows you to indicate your wishes concerning the withdrawal or withholding of life-sustaining procedures if you are in a terminal condition with no hope of recovery or are permanently unconscious.
 You decide what you want and how you want it, then chose a person or persons to see to it that these wishes are carried out.
 Your doctor should have a copy as well as any family members that may be called on to give consent.

-To get started with the many benefits a Living Will can provide contact us today for an appointment.
+To get started with a Medical Directive package contact us today for an appointment.

-Our price to prepare a Power of Attorney is $195.00.
+Our price to prepare a Durable Power of Attorney is $250.00.
 This may be combined with other documents to receive a discounted package rate.
 Call for details!

-Our price to prepare a Beneficiary Deed is $150 (includes recording fee).
+Our price to prepare a Beneficiary Deed is $200 (does not include recording fee).
 This may be combined with other documents to receive a discounted package rate.
 Call for details!